- Interfaith marriage blessings

 Are you looking for a personally designed event separate from any legal element?

 - Between Jewish and other faith traditions – I am particularly well-placed to help Jewish-Christian couples.
 (You will find many references on this website to the traditions of Jewish weddings, and tips on how to prepare.)

 - The process typically includes 3 meetings: 1) Getting to know each other, mapping out preliminary ideas.
 2) Putting the ceremony together.
 3) Finalising everything, including a rehearsal with the two of you (in the venue, when possible).
-In addition, the fee includes ongoing supportive correspondence with me on email, phone and Skype, as needed, and, of course, my services on the day itself.
+In addition, the fee includes ongoing supportive correspondence with me on email, phone and video call, as needed, and, of course, my services on the day itself.

 - Duration: A marriage blessing usually lasts between 30 and 40 minutes.
 It can follow on directly from a Civil Ceremony if you book a Registrar for the same day (but the Registrar has to leave the room before we begin any of the religious ceremony).

 For a list of wedding music choices, click here.

 Brit shalom, welcoming ceremonies, baby namings, and baby blessings

 I don’t officiate for a brit milah (Jewish circumcision) as I don’t support the practice.
 As a loving and creative alternative, anchored in Jewish principles, texts and prayers, I can offer you and your child a brit shalom, a modern welcoming ritual that does not involve cutting or any drawing of blood.
 It can therefore be available for boys and girls equally, and can be creative.
 There are no rules for a brit shalom, so we can be imaginative and creative, but it is good to use ideas that recognisably draw upon Jewish tradition and outlook.
 You can invite siblings, grandparents, guide parents (one of several alternatives to the word ‘godparent’), friends and others to take a role in the ceremony.

 The process typically includes: